 My name is Sharony Green.
-Here is a photo of my mother, father, me and my brother on Crandon Park beach, which is in my hometown, Miami, FL.
+Here is a photo of my mother, father, me and my brother on the now historic Virginia Key Beach, which is in Miami, FL, my hometown.
 The year is 1967.

 Today I am an Assistant Professor of History in the Department of History at the University of Alabama.
 These days, I am seeking answers to a key question: “How do oppressed groups in one region claim power by moving through space?”
-The initial leg of the journey found me interviewing individuals who live or once lived in Miami.
+The initial leg of the journey found me conducting oral histories with people who live or once lived in Miami.
 The oldest was 96-years-old.
 The youngest was eight.

 My first article on Miami was published by the Journal of Urban History.
 A recent talk can be found here.
 A book manuscript is under peer review.
 I am presently exploring writer-anthropologist Zora Neale Hurston’s experiences in Miami during the winter and spring of 1950.